FAA vs NTSB: Who Investigates Aviation Accidents in the United States?

 QuestionAnswer

-What does the FAA do after a crash?The FAA provides regulatory expertise and may take enforcement or safety actions
+What does the FAA do after a crash?The FAA provides regulatory expertise and may take safety-related or enforcement action

-Who determines the cause of a crash?The NTSB determines the official probable cause
+Who determines the cause of a crash?The NTSB issues the official probable-cause findings in its accident reports

 Who regulates aviation safety?The Federal Aviation Administration (FAA)

-Who assigns legal liability?No government agency assigns liability; that occurs through civil litigation
+Who assigns legal liability?No federal agency assigns civil liability; those issues are addressed separately through litigation

 Quick Reference: FAA vs. NTSB